ContinualAI/clvision-challenge-2024/README.md

 where the numbers indicate the scenario ID on which the model is trained.

-Teams can make up to 3 submissions daily, with an overall cap of 50 submissions.
+Teams can make up to 3 submissions daily, with an overall cap of 50 submissions throughout the competition.
 We will ensure that submissions from each team stay within this limit.

 ## Suggestions